Praqma/Praqmatic-Automated-Changelog/docs/templates.md

 ## Extra PAC variables

-If you have defined the `:properties:` section in your configuration file or are running PAC with the `--properties` switch.
+If you have defined the `properties:` section in your configuration file or are running PAC with the `--properties` switch.
 You will also have the following variables available in your templates:

 - `properties.*` The `*` should be substituted with the name of your variable.